MarcinKonowalczyk/baba/README.md

 - 4 possible entities: `Baba`, `Wall`, `Flag`, `Rock` (uppercase)
 - 4 corresponding nouns (lowercase)
-- 4 properties: `Push`, `Stop`, `Win` and the pronoun `You`
+- 3 properties: `push`, `win` and the pronoun `you`
 - Operator `is`

-Overall this gives 13 possible grid states + empty.
-The following interactions are simplified in this version.
+Overall this gives 12 possible grid states + empty (13 overall).
+The following interactions are simplified in this version:

 - Entities cannot overlap.
-If a move leading to an overlap is requested, the objects act as if they were `stop`.
+Effectively everything is `stop`.
 This *should* prevent the game from becoming too broken and makes programming easier.
-- The game is played by providing a sequence of actions.
-The allowed actions are `up`, `down`, `left` and `right`.
-No idle nor undo actions are implemented as they are not necessary to play the game.
+While still allowing for interesting things to happen.
+- No idle nor undo actions.

 The following, however, are supposed to work:

 - Noun is Noun.
 Something like `baba is wall`, for example.
 - NounA is NounA overruling the behaviors of NounA is NounB.
 For example if `wall is wall`, `wall` cannot be `baba`.
 The rule `wall is baba` can exist but it does nothing.
+- Text is implicitly push.

+The game is played by providing a sequence of actions.
+The allowed actions are `up`, `down`, `left` and `right`.
+The game is won when 1) an entity which is `you` attempts to enter (since everything is `stop`) the square with another entity which is `win` , or 2) the entity which is `you` is also `win`.

 ## ToDo's